NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>
  PHP Manager is a tool used for managing PHP installations on a Windows server, particularly with Internet Information Services (IIS).
 PHP Manager helps administrators manage multiple PHP versions and configure various PHP settings without manually editing configuration files or performing complex command-line operations.
-The Rewrite Module (rewrite_amd64_en-US.msi) is a dependency for installation followed by creating the new PHP folder on the C drive and extracting all PHP files into the new folder to ensure osTicket is properly configured.
+The Rewrite Module (rewrite_amd64_en-US.msi) is a dependency for installation followed by creating the new PHP folder on the C drive and extracting all PHP files into the new folder to ensure osTicket is properly installed.

 </p>
 <br />